nschorgh/CaveXML/README.md

 It requires a Google account and a warning message will appear the first time.

 For programmers:
-The Python programs in the `Utilities/` directly serve as examples for how a CaveXML database can be loaded and analyzed within Python.
+The Python programs in the `Utilities/` directory serve as examples for how a CaveXML database can be loaded and analyzed within Python.
 Parsing functions for quasi-numerical entries are found in `cavexml.py`, which also contains many other functions useful for working with CaveXML data.
 The same directory also includes a few xquery scripts as an alternative to Python.

 For data creators:
 The XML schema definition `cavexml.xsd` incorporates all CaveXML requirements.
 The following validates a database against the Schema: